Reasons Behind Consistent Meowing

 Every cat meows, but does yours seem to do it too much?
 It’s an interesting question to ponder, and there are reasons that vary from cat to cat, and depending on where they’re at in the developmental process.
-A cat’s meow could be a call for attention, or like some of us, they may just enjoy hearing their own voice.
+A cat’s meow could be a call for attention.
+Or like some of us, they may just enjoy hearing their own voice.
+Here is what Catonsville Cat Clinic sees as the top reason behind consistent meowing.

-While your cat may go in and out of hiding around the house, the truth is that they don’t enjoy being alone.
+While your cat may go in and out of hiding around the house, the truth is they don’t enjoy being alone.
 They seek connection.
-If your cat is meowing, it may be a sign that you aren’t spending enough quality time with them.
-It’s their distress signal saying, “Hey, remember me?”
-The constant meowing could mean they want you to give them a fun activity (like a toy).
+If your cat is meowing consistently, it may be a sign that they aren’t getting enough quality time with you.
+It’s their distress signal.
+They’re saying, “Hey, remember me?”

 Not Feeling Well